slide-computer/signer-js/packages/signer-extension/README.md

 channel.send(JSON_RPC_REQUEST);
 ```

-To discover all available installed browser extension signers for a use to choose from, run
+To discover all available installed browser extension signers for a user to choose from, run

 ```js
 const providerDetails = await BrowserExtensionTransport.discover();